matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-9.md

 As I got going, I noticed that it smelled a bit.
 Kind of sulfurish.
 I probably shouldn't have been surprised; Florida is kind of one big swamp.
 It was also hot and humid.
 Knew that the route was mostly a big square, figured I'd run to one of the far 'corners' and turn around.
 Out and back.
 Went fine until I saw the hill.
 WTF?

-Sucking wind hard on the last interval, but did it.
+{% asset_img speedwork_hill.png %}

+That's a 100 ft. elevation change, and it goes up a lot faster than the chart shows.
+By the time I hit the last interval I was sucking wind, and sucking wind hard, but I did it.

 FU Floridia.
 You stink, literally.

 ## Wednesday (6 miles easy)

+On Wednesday I woke up and ran with a group of fellow AstriCon attendees - one a coworker who was also training for the marathon, and another who is a longtime Asterisk community member and all around great guy.
+He was training for his first marathon, so the two of us who had done the insanity before had a nice chat with him as we ran the same route I had the day before.

-Ran with a group.
-Don't usually do that, enjoyable.
-Can see this would be a bit weird on a tempo day or other substance day, but easy days are great for group running.
-Had to remind them to slow down a bit, no faster than 9:40-ish please.
+I don't usually run with groups, but when you're running with good people, it's quite enjoyable.
+Good conversation when needed, quiet when we're all heading up that silly hill.
+I can see this would be a bit weird on a tempo day or other substance day, but easy days are great for group running.
+I did have to them to slow down a bit, no faster than 9:40-ish for me please.
+Luckily, both of them were will willing to humor me.

-9:50 min/mile.
+All together, we finished up at 9:50 min/mile.
+Nice.

 ## Thursday (~~8 mile tempo~~ Sleep)